flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 ---

 ## Base Knowledge About the Airbus A380 for Flight
-This list is focussed on differences to other non-Airbus airliners a user might be used to.
+This section is focused on differences to other non-Airbus airliners a user might be used to.

 ??? tip "What and Why"
     Fly By Wire system